-While every college program and college coach has their own unique timeline, across-the-board the recruiting process is happening earlier and earlier for student-athletes.
+Every family starts their college recruiting process when they are ready.
+There is no perfect time to start.
+Every college program and college coach has their own unique timeline, across the board.
+However, the recruiting process is happening earlier and earlier for student-athletes.

-Be sure to notify your club/high school coaches when you initiate your process.
+Be sure to notify your club or high school coaches when you initiate your process.
 These individuals are great to get feedback on what schools/levels to pursue and may even be willing to reach out to a coach on your behalf.

 Contacting College Coaches

 Finding the right school for you starts with research and ends with frequent, proactive communication.
 Contact schools with meaningful updates during your student-athlete career.
 Reach out to share things like a new highlight video on your profile, an uptick in your GPA for the quarter, or an accolade you received from your high school season.